-Both Phosphorous (P) and Parathyroid Hormone (PTH) are important for healthy bones and their blood levels are regularly monitored for those with stage 5 chronic kidney disease (CKD).
+Both Phosphorous (P) and Parathyroid Hormone (PTH) are important for healthy bones and their blood levels are regularly monitored for people with stage 5 chronic kidney disease (CKD).
 Healthy bones contribute to a healthy life, so read on for more information!

 Phosphorus is a mineral that is found in many foods and is abundant in the body.
 It is estimated that 85% of the P found in your body is located in the bones and teeth, making it an important indicator of bone health.
 PTH is secreted from the parathyroid glands, which are small glands located behind the thyroid gland in your neck and control the body’s calcium and phosphate levels in the blood.